GROUP THERAPY FOR GIRLS

 Frequently Asked Questions

-Q: Who is this group good for?
+Who is this group good for?

-This group is a great fit for teen girls+ who are isolated, experience social anxiety, or have had trouble making/keeping friends.
+This group is a great fit for teen girls who are isolated, experience social anxiety, or have had trouble making/keeping friends.
 Group participants will develop confidence, increased self-esteem, assertive communication skills, problem solving as part of a group, and develop a better understanding of non-verbal communication (body language, facial expressions, tone of voice).

-Q: What is Dungeons & Dragons and how does TTRPG group therapy work?
+What is Dungeons & Dragons and how does TTRPG group therapy work?

 Dungeons & Dragons (D&D or DnD for short), is a tabletop role-playing game (TTRPG).
 Each group member creates a character in a fantasy world and the group works together to solve puzzles, complete missions, and defeat villains.
 The storyline of the game is like a collaborative choose-your-own adventure and changes based on the group’s decisions.
 Throughout the course of the game, group members learn how to work as part of a team, build positive peer relationships, practice creative problem solving, and develop assertive communication skills.
 Group participants do not need any prior experience with tabletop role-playing games.
-We will use the 5e ruleset.
+We will use the 2024 5e ruleset.

-Q: How does D&D group therapy help with social anxiety?
+How does D&D group therapy help with social anxiety?

 When a teen plays a tabletop role-playing game, they put themselves in their character’s shoes and have the opportunity to try out new ways of interacting and communicating in a lower-pressure environment.
 Playing a character allows teens to do and say things that may feel too intimidating in real life (IE: express thoughts/feelings, stand up for themselves, ask for help, etc…).
 For instance, a quiet teen might have trouble sharing her thoughts or opinions in real life, but if she’s playing as a hero, she’ll learn how to use her voice throughout the course of the game.
 The skills that teens discover through playing tabletop role-playing games can be applied to their everyday lives.

-Q: What therapeutic approaches do you use?
+What therapeutic approaches do you use?

 I have completed the Therapeutic Game Master certification training from Geek Therapeutics and have learned how to integrate third-wave cognitive behavioral therapies such as Acceptance and Commitment Therapy and Dialectical Behavior Therapy into tabletop role-playing games.

-Q: How do you run group therapy online?
+How do you run group therapy online?

 Group sessions will be held on a secure Zoom video call to protect confidentiality.
 Games are private and will only include group members and myself.
 In order to play D&D, we’ll use a few free online tools.
 Players will make their characters using a website called D&D Beyond and the game will be played on a website called Roll20.
 Roll20 shows the map, characters, and creatures encountered in the adventure.
 All your teen needs is a computer with a webcam/microphone and stable internet access!

-Q: Will my health insurance cover group psychotherapy sessions?
+Will my health insurance cover group psychotherapy sessions?

-While I am in-network with BCBS, BCN, and UHC/Optum, not all plans cover group psychotherapy (CPT code 90853) in an outpatient mental health setting (non-facility).
+Although health insurers routinely cover intake assessments, not all plans cover group psychotherapy (CPT code 90853) in an outpatient mental health setting (non-facility).
 Although I check health insurance benefits as a courtesy, sometimes the information I can pull up on the insurance company’s website is incorrect.
 Please call your insurance company to ensure that group psychotherapy is a covered service.